 Your academic advisor is a critical resource who is dedicated to your academic, personal, and professional success.
 Every CAS student is assigned an academic advisor based on their primary major.
 Since most CAS students have more than just a single major, it is important to get to know the advisor for any minors or additional majors.
 Academic advisors work closely with the faculty to provide you with the best overall support and the discipline specific expertise.

-Your academic advisor is listed in MyRed and their office may be located in or near the department of your major or in the Academic and Career Advising Center.
+Your academic advisor is listed in MyRed, and their office may be located in or near the department of your major or in the Academic and Career Advising Center.
 Advisors have regularly scheduled 45-minute appointment slots.
 You are encouraged to schedule a meeting with your assigned advisor via MyPlan at least once a semester and whenever you have a question.

 You can expect your advisor to